JULIAN GLOVER -

 The February talk was again altered from the programme as Steve Grainger was not available due to a family bereavement.
 Anne & I stepped in to give a talk on the Cambridgeshire & Lincolnshire Mills and General Industrial Archaeology of the area, especially the drainage engines and systems.

 The March talk was given by John Wilcock, a founder member of the society, our most "capped/regular" speaker.
 This time on the Stafford Salt Industry including the historic background to the industry and its rapid decline in Stafford.

 The final lecture was by Graham Williamson on The Shoe Industry from the management point of view.

 Our thanks go to David Baddeley for organising this varied and interesting programme of lectures.

-The main visit of the year was the joint visit to the area around Longtown in Herefordshire with the Midland Mills Group.
-This included visits to 5 watermills, not normally open to the public.
+The main visit of the year was the joint visit to Worcester and Shropshire with the Midland Mills Group.
+This included visits to 4 watermills, not normally open to the public.